Squatting in Ireland: Grangegorman squat and Barricade Inn

 Dublin hosted the 2014 International Squatter Convergence, which had previously been held in cities such as Brighton, Dijon, Berlin and Leeds.
 Events were hosted by Seomra Spraoi.
-In 2013 a new squat known as "The Grangegorman squat" emerged; It's presence was not generally known until 2015 when it successfully resisted evictions for a time.
+In 2013 a new squat known as "The Grangegorman squat" emerged; Its presence was not generally known until 2015 when it successfully resisted evictions for a time.
 The news of the successful resistance spread across social media and international news.
-The squat was publicly supported by the Lord Mayor Christy Burke and by Irish Times journalist Una Mullally, before being evicted in 2016, with the site later developed into student accomdation for those attending Dublin IT.
+The squat was publicly supported by the Lord Mayor Christy Burke and by Irish Times journalist Una Mullally, before being evicted in 2016, with the site later developed into student accommodation for those attending Dublin IT.
 A building which once housed Neary's Hotel on Parnell Street in Dublin's north inner city, was occupied in 2015 and renamed The Barricade Inn by the squatters.
 The Inn, operated by Anarchists aligned with the Workers Solidarity Movement, housed over two dozen residents who also operated a cafe and music venue from the building.
 Following a court order, The Barricade Inn and its residents were evicted by court order in February 2016.
+The former Neary's Hotel hotel site resumed a state of dereliction after the eviction, and was still vacant as of July 2025.

 Illegal evictions also occur, such as a 2015 case in which three men were convicted of false imprisonment.

 Debtors' Prison

-In August 2016, a group of squatters which had been recently evicted from a nearby Grangegorman squat complex, began occupying the Debtors' Prison in Dublin’s north inner city with the stated aim of converting the building into a community art space.
+In August 2016, a group of squatters which had been recently evicted from a nearby Grangegorman squat complex, began occupying the Debtors' Prison in Dublin's north inner city with the stated aim of converting the building into a community art space.
 Having occupied the building, the State announced that the squatters had to vacate, citing health and safety concerns.
 The occupants sought support and cooperation from the Office of Public Works, as well as the local community with their stated intention being to restore the building and open the ground floor "for exhibitions and walking tours which would highlight social injustices from the past until today".
 In mid-August 2016, an injunction was granted against the squatters, with an order for them to vacate the building by midnight on Sun 21 August 2016.
 The squatters were threatened with jail time if they did not leave the premises.